• Skip to main content

 The Bob's 1 to 1 Baking Flour I'm using contains xanthan gum, so if you do try another gf blend and it doesn't contain xanthan gum, you'll need to add ¾ teaspoon of it to your recipe.

-And if you don't have to make the recipe gluten-free, just vegan, you can use all-purpose flour in its place, same cup measurement, see recipe notes for weight.
+And if you don't have to make the recipe gluten-free, just vegan, use my vegan pie crust recipe instead.

 What's the Best Variety of Apple to Use?